Medical School Application Process 2025: How to Prepare

 During this evaluation of your application materials, medical schools will drop you into one of 3 categories:

 • On hold: In some cases, a school may not be immediately ready to move forward but not ready to reject your application.
-Most med schools will notify you by email if you have been placed on hold.
+“On hold” is different from “waitlisted.”

 • Rejection: When a school decides you aren’t the right fit for their program, you’ll get a message to let you know you’ve been rejected.

-READ NEXT: The Principles of Biomedical Ethics & Medical Morality
+Read Next: The Principles of Biomedical Ethics & Medical Morality

 Step 4: Medical School Interviews

-Regardless, preparing for these interviews takes quite a bit of time because they’re such an important part of the process.
+Preparing for these interviews takes quite a bit of time because they’re such an important part of the process.
 That’s why we’ve put together several resources to help you along the way:

 Step 5: Admissions Decisions